lavish112000/visualizer/README.md

 Chakra UI: Emphasizes accessibility and simplicity, providing a range of customizable components for creating visually appealing and accessible web applications.
 Ant Design: A popular enterprise-level UI design language and React UI library.
 MUI (Material-UI): Implements Google's Material Design, providing a vast collection of pre-built and customizable React components.
-Radix UI: A low-level, unstyled component library that provides accessible and customizable building blocks for UI development.
+Radix-UI: A low-level, unstyled component library that provides accessible and customizable building blocks for UI development.
 NextUI: A modern, fast, and accessible React UI library built on top of React Aria and Stitches.
 For Animation Libraries (with a focus on visual effects):
 Framer Motion: A production-ready animation library for React, making it easy to create complex animations and gestures.